Fano 4-folds having a prime divisor of Picard number 1: Numerical invariants

 and

 Notice that all the Hodge numbers of $X$ only depend on $d$ and $Z$, and not on $a$.

 Our next goal is to compute the anticanonical degree $K_X^4$ and the dimension of the space of global sections $H^0(\bigO X(-K_X))$.
-We can do it simultaneously: by the Hirzebruch-Riemann-Roch theorem \cite[Appendix A, Thm.\ 4.1]{Har} applied to the anticanonical sheaf, we have for a smooth variety $W$ of dimension $4$:
+We can do it simultaneously: the Hirzebruch-Riemann-Roch theorem \cite[Appendix A, Theorem 4.1]{Har} provides a formula to compute the Euler characteristic of a locally free sheaf on a smooth projective variety.
+We apply it to the anticanonical sheaf $\bigO W(-K_W)$ of a smooth fourfold $W$, yielding